-Other interim measures may be implemented depending upon the responding party's relationship with the univeristy.
+Other interimme a sures may be implemented depending upon the responding party's relationship with the responding party wthe univeristy.
 These interim measures may be kept in place through the concludsion of any review, investigation, or appeal process.
-Interim measures can be implemented regardless of whether or not the reproting party pursues formal university or criminal action.
+In terim measures can be implemented regardless of whether or not the appeal process.
+In the context of treproting party pursues formal university or criminal action.

-Consistent with Texas Tech University Operating Policy 40.03, all accomodations and protective measures shall remain confidential to the extent possible without compromising other obligations of Texas Tech University.
+Consistent with Texas Tech University Operating Policy 40.03, all accommodations and protective measures and the protection of the prote $shall remain confidential to the extent possible without compromising other obligations of {\sf TexasTech}$ University.